ZaninAndrea/octo-notifications/README.md

 ## Using

-Just head over to [dokku.ml](https://dokku.ml) and sign in with GitHub
+Just head over to [dokku.ml](https://dokku.ml) and sign in with GitHub.

+Features:

+-   real time push notifications
+-   mark as read from notification
+-   click to go to relevant github page

 ## Deploying